Friday’s analyst upgrades and downgrades

 On Thursday, the company announced the completion of a $20-million bought deal, in which it issued 4 million common shares at $5 each.
 The proceeds of the offering are to be used to fund Phase 2 of its Niagara Greenhouse Facility.

 "The Phase 2 expansion should be completed in mid-2018 (our model assumes first harvest in late 2018)," he said.
 "This is the primary driver behind the increase in our 2019 EBITDA estimate from $57-million to $111-million.
 Absent any change in the valuation multiple (10 times enterprise value/2019 estimate EBITDA), this would justify a target price of $11.50-plus.
-However, as the group average multiple has doubled since we initiated coverage in late August, we are increasing our valuation multiple to 13 times EV/2019 EBITDA, and are raising our 12-month target.
+However, as the group average multiple has doubled since we initiated coverage in late August, we are increasing our valuation multiple to 13 times EV/2019 EBITDA, and are raising our 12-month target."

 With a "speculative buy" rating (unchanged), his target for the stock is now $15 per share, up from $6.25.
 The analyst average target is $10.25.